trendmicro/tm-v1-fs-java-sdk/README.md

 ## Thread Safety

-* scanFile() or scanBuffer() are designed to be thread-safe.
+- scanFile() or scanBuffer() are designed to be thread-safe.
 It should be able to invoke scanFile() concurrently from multiple threads without protecting scanFile() with mutex or other synchronization mechanisms.

+## Ensuring Secure Communication with TLS

+The communication channel between the client program or SDK and the Trend Vision One™ File Security service is fortified with robust server-side TLS encryption.
+This ensures that all data transmitted between the client and Trend service remains thoroughly encrypted and safeguarded.
+The certificate employed by server-side TLS is a publicly-signed certificate from Trend Micro Inc, issued by a trusted Certificate Authority (CA), further bolstering security measures.

+The File Security SDK consistently adopts TLS as the default communication channel, prioritizing security at all times.
+It is strongly advised not to disable TLS in a production environment while utilizing the File Security SDK, as doing so could compromise the integrity and confidentiality of transmitted data.